timwford/flaxx/README.md

 ### Basics

-What a Pydantic model is, why it's necessary, how it's used in FastAPI, and the bare miniumum about how it's generated.
+What a Pydantic model is, why it's necessary, how it's used in FastAPI, and the bare minimum about how it's generated.

 ### What's going on